MicrosoftDocs/architecture-center/docs/guide/technology-choices/microservices-assessment.md

 - What is the format of the correlation token?
 - Do you log correlation token and other request information in logging solution?

-## Evaluating the need of Microservices Chassis Framework
+## Evaluate the need for a microservices chassis framework
 The Microservices chassis framework is a base framework that provides capabilities of cross-cutting concerns such as logging, exception handling, distributed tracing, security, communication and others.
 By implementing this approach you focus more on implementing the service boundary rather than making efforts for interacting with infrastructure functionalities.
 For example, you are building a cart management service where you want to validate the incoming token, write logs to the logging database and communicate to other service by invoking that service’s endpoint.
 The development efforts can be reduced if you have a Microservices chassis framework in place.
 Dapr is one of the examples that provides various building blocks to implement cross-cutting concerns.
 While driving a discussion with your customer, following factors are important to consider evaluating this area:
 - Do you use microservices chassis framework in place?
 - Are you using Dapr to interact with cross-cutting concerns?